rtCamp/amphtml/docs/spec/bento-access.md

 # Bento Access
 `bento-access` is similar to the `amp-access` but in addition, it provides `localStorage` feature to store variables in order to minimize unnecessary server requests.

+> **Add-on Feature**
+>
+> The content which is to be shown to `donated/paid` users, can be returned via API call on paywall content.
+This will check for the authorization by using `access-origin` header.
+>
+> The main goal of this is to prevent access to `paid/private` content via inspect element or DOM scrapping.

 ## Configuration
 In order to have `bento-access` track variable between server and `localStorage`, configuration is needed.
 In `bento-access`, a variable is similar to `amp-access` visibility property.